 Chains made of gold are among the most popular jewelry pieces today.
 Traditionally, gold chains were only worn by men.
 But today, even women can accessorize themselves with gold chains.
 It is a fashion element that fits in with many types of looks, from casual to formal.
 Layered or single-worn gold chains are always in style.
-See our complete guide to gold chains!
+That is why so many people ask us “How much should a solid gold chain weigh?”.

-What Is The Best Carat Of Gold For Gold Chains?
+What Is The Best Karat Of Gold For Gold Chains?

 While 24k gold might be the finest and most expensive, it is too soft for a long-wearing gold chain.
 The perfect type of gold for a gold chain is 14k gold.
 It is luxurious-looking but durable and can bear the wear and tear of being a daily fashion element.